uzh-rpg/sb_min_time_quadrotor_planning/README.md

 Code for paper:
 R. Penicka, D. Scaramuzza, "Minimum-Time Quadrotor Waypoint Flight in Cluttered Environments", in Robotics and Automation Letters (RAL), 2022.

+The code has been developed and tested on Ubuntu 20.04.

 ### Downloading the code
 Clone the code repository and update the submodules.<br />
 `git clone https://github.com/uzh-rpg/sb_min_time_quadrotor_planning.git`<br />